 - No need for plating

 There are many reasons why aluminum may be the best stamping material for your deep drawn parts.
-Aluminum stampings are used in power storage, beverage containers, batteries, and heat sink applications, among others.
-We have decades of experience in manufacturing deep drawn aluminum stampings, producing hundreds of thousands of pieces each year.
+Aluminum stampings frequently find a use in parts for power storage, beverage containers, batteries, and heat sink applications, among others.
+At Trans-Matic, we have decades of experience in manufacturing deep drawn aluminum stampings, producing hundreds of thousands of pieces each year.

 Aluminum exhibits numerous beneficial characteristics for deep drawn parts: